-Lt.
-Col. Betty Jo (Workman) Wilson Canter, daughter of Howard and Phoebe (Thorpe) Workman of Connellsville, Fayette County, PA, has authored a trilogy of memoirs appearing on Minerd.com.
+[Editor's note: The late Lt.
+Col. Betty Jo (Workman) Wilson Canter, daughter of Howard and Phoebe (Thorpe) Workman of Connellsville, Fayette County, PA, authored a trilogy of memoirs which appear on Minerd.com.
 The following story features her grandmother, Clara Jane (Freed) Thorpe.
-Also see Betty Jo's memoirs of her own military service during World War II, Korean and Vietnam, and of her mother Phoebe (Thorpe) Workman.
+Also see Betty Jo's memoirs of her own military service during World War II, Korean and Vietnam, and of her mother Phoebe (Thorpe) Workman.]

 Clara Jane (Freed) Thorpe was born on Dec.
 20, 1876, the first child of Christian Stoner Freed and Esther Resler Barnhouse, Pennsylvania Dutch (German-Deutch) farmers living three or four miles west of Connellsville, PA on top of a beautiful hill in Dunbar Township.